Sharpe (TV series): Plot summary

 At the beginning of the series, Richard Sharpe is a sergeant in the 95th Rifles serving in Portugal during the Peninsular War in 1809.
-When he single-handedly saves the life of General Sir Arthur Wellesley from a group of French cavalrymen, Wellesley gives Sharpe a battlefield commission, appointing him a lieutenant.
+When he single-handedly saves the life of General Sir Arthur Wellesley from three French cavalrymen, Wellesley gives Sharpe a battlefield commission, appointing him a lieutenant.
 Sharpe is placed in charge of a detachment of elite "chosen men" of the 95th Rifles.
 Patrick Harper eventually becomes his best friend and is promoted to sergeant and later sergeant major.

 Wellesley and his various spymasters, first Major Michael Hogan, followed by Major Nairn, Major Mungo Monroe and Major General Ross, find Sharpe to be an extremely capable and cunning officer and give him progressively more important tasks.
 Despite their backing, he has to fight against the strong prejudice of aristocrats (who often owe their army positions to money and social connections rather than to military skill) against an uncouth commoner raised from the ranks.
 He makes a number of dangerous enemies, such as French Major Pierre Ducos and Colonel Sir Henry Simmerson, and encounters one from his prior service in India, Sergeant Obadiah Hakeswill.
-Sharpe's successes gain him steady promotion, and by the end of the Napoleonic Wars, at the Battle of Waterloo, he is Lieutenant-Colonel Sharpe.
+Sharpe's successes gain him steady promotion, and by the end of the Napoleonic Wars, at the Battle of Waterloo, he is promoted to lieutenant-colonel, joining the Prince William of Orange’s staff at Wellington’s request.

 Along the way, Sharpe has a number of romances.
 He marries the Spanish guerrilla leader Teresa Moreno, with whom he has a daughter.
 Teresa is killed by Hakeswill.
 Sharpe then marries Jane Gibbons, who deserts him, squanders his money, and takes a lover.
-He finally settles down with Lucille Castineau, a Frenchwoman who passes away some time after Napoleon's final defeat.
+He finally settles down with Lucille Castineau, a Frenchwoman who dies some time after Napoleon's final defeat.
 (However, according to The Starbuck Chronicles, another series of Cornwell books, she outlives Sharpe.)